 This is a devastating disease.
 Trees infected with the nematode can die as early as six years from when symptoms first appear.
 Over time, through study and research, we — and the entire arboricultural industry — have been learning more about the disease and how to treat it.

 Beech trees are a common species in forests and landscapes across the eastern U.S. and Canada.
 The native American Beech is a prevalent host for beech leaf disease.
 Additionally, European and Asian beech varieties that have been added as landscape species are also at risk.

-BLD is caused by nematodes, microscopic worms, which feed on plant foliage.
-The nematode, Litylenchus crenatae mccannii, is thought to have been introduced from Southeast Asia, where it is likely endemic.
-The nematode has been reported on Japanese beech in Japan with mild symptoms.
-In North America, however, the impact is much more severe.
-Healthy beech trees have been observed dying in as little as six years from the onset of symptoms.
+The microscopic worms, which feed on plant foliage, are thought to have been introduced from Southeast Asia, where they are likely endemic.
+The nematode does feed on Japanese beech in Japan with mild symptoms.
+Unfortunately, the impact is much more severe in North America.

 Dark green stripes between the leaf veins are an early sign.
 Looking at the leaves from the top, they will begin to have a cupped or puckered appearance.
 These symptoms usually progress from the bottom of the canopy upward.
 Sometimes, though, you can see the effects scattered throughout the tree’s canopy.

 After repeated years of infestation, nematode populations continue to grow.
 Accordingly, symptoms become more severe.
 Leaves become deformed and paler in color with a thickened, leather-like texture.
 At this point, the disease begins to limit photosynthetic capacity.
 Therefore, trees cannot produce the nutrients needed.
 The tree will begin to decline and buds begin to die.
 Eventually, the entire tree will die.